jumzzz/corgios/README.md

 ## Setting Up the Initial libc

+- Used the content from gilesjohn/MeatySkeleton as a base.
+With minor modifications.

 ### Source:
 - http://wiki.osdev.org/Meaty_Skeleton

-### Note:
-- Straight up copy pasted the content from gilesjohn/MeatySkeleton

 ### Reference
 - wiki.osdev.org